How Much Do Solar Panel Costs in Australia? (2026 Price Guide)

 One of the biggest advantages of solar is the quick payback period.
 The average payback period for residential solar in 2025 is between 3.5 to 6 years, depending on electricity usage, location, and feed-in tariff.

-System Size Upfront Cost Annual Savings Payback Period
+System Size Price (After Rebates) Est. Annual Savings Payback Period 25-Year Savings ROI

 After the payback period, your solar system generates free electricity for 20+ years!